 If you are a U.S. taxpayer, not only will the IRS tax the account, but you will most likely have to complete and file foreign trust returns.
 And, if you invest in mutual funds, you now own a Passive Foreign Investment Company (PFIC) and will have to complete the required Form 8621.
 Also, keep in mind that a TFSA account may be considered a Foreign Grantor Trust under IRS tax laws and may result in an obligation to file forms 3520A and/or 3520 annually with the U.S. Treasury.

-MORE ABOUT ASK A TAX EXPERT:
+MORE FROM A TAX EXPERT:

 - Owning Canadian stocks as a U.S. resident